 As previously noted, the subject land is designated 'Settlement Area' according to the County of Middlesex and 'Residential' in the Middlesex Centre's Official Plan.
-The lot is zoned 'Urban Residential First Density - Exception (UR1-2) Zone' by Middlesex Centre's Comprehensive Zoning By-law.
+The lot is zoned 'Urban Residential First Density (UR1) Zone' by Middlesex Centre's Comprehensive Zoning By-law.
 Staff note that the applicants request for a minor variance to the maximum size is generally due to the preferred nature of development on the lands.
-The applicant has also indicated that the location of the new accessory building on the lands would be necessary to the intended purpose of a pool house, placing the pool equipment next to the proposed location of the pool in the rear yard.
+The applicant has also indicated that the location of the new accessory building on the lands would be necessary to the intended purpose of a pool house, placing the structure next to the proposed pool location in the rear yard of the lot.